RAF Advanced Air Striking Force: 1–4 June

 Operations in May proved the French right about the lack of fighters in the AASF.
 Fighter sweeps and patrols in the general area of Battle operations had proved futile and Barratt judged that day bombers needed close escort by fighters if they were to survive.
-From 20 May, Blenheims flying from Britain had received escorts and losses were drastically reduced; the AASF Battles needed similar protection from more than three fighter squadrons.
+From 20 May, Blenheims flying from Britain had received fighter escorts and losses were drastically reduced; the AASF Battles needed similar protection, which needed more than the three Hurricane squadrons in the AASF could provide.
 Barratt informed the Air Ministry that either the fighters should be reinforced or the bombers returned to Britain.
 Given the desperate situation in France, returning the AASF was unthinkable; Barrett said that fighter reinforcements were needed immediately, not as a panic measure once the German offensive resumed.
 The British government and the Air Staff refused to weaken British air defences and not even the AASF fighter losses were replaced.
 Barrett decided to limit daylight Battle sorties to the number that the Hurricanes could escort and keep the rest on night raids.
 The build-up in the bridgeheads over the Somme at Péronne, Amiens and Abbeville continued, making German intentions obvious.

 The AASF bombers were used to interrupt the German preparations on the night of 31 May/1 June but some Battles were sent to attack the Rhine bridges near Mainz, about 100 mi east of the Meuse; military traffic over the Rhine could have no influence on the battle soon to begin.
 The night bombing operations were also disrupted by the move of the Battle squadrons from their airfields around Troyes to Tours, 150 mi west of Paris, 200 mi from the nearest German forces and 300 mi from targets in the Ardennes.
 The Battles of 12 Squadron moved from Échemines to Sougé then had to use Échemines as an advanced base.
-During the move, 103 and 150 squadrons flew several sorties against targets in the Ardennes and Germany and on the night of 3/4 June 12 Squadron sent five sorties to attack rail lines near Trier.
+During the move, 103 Squadron and 150 Squadron flew several sorties against targets in the Ardennes and Germany.
+On the night of 3/4 June, 12 Squadron made five sorties to attack rail lines near Trier.
 On 4 June, the Battle squadrons were stood down for maintenance and to "settle in"; Fall Rot (the German offensive) began the next day.